-In accordance with Clause 22 of the Articles of Association, members of the Executive Board may hold no more than two mandates in listed companies and seven mandates in unlisted legal entities.
+In accordance with Clause 22 of the Articles of Association (www.forbo.com \rightarrow Investors \rightarrow Ordinary General Meeting), members of the Executive Board may hold no more than two mandates in listed and seven mandates in non-listed legal entities.
 The acceptance of mandates by members of the Executive Board is subject to prior approval by the Board of Directors.
 A mandate is defined as any activity on the senior managerial or supervisory bodies of legal entities that are entered in the Swiss Commercial Register or comparable foreign registers and do not belong to the Forbo Group.
 Mandates with associated companies outside the Forbo Group are deemed to be a single mandate.